dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext/3.2.0">DotNext 3.2.0</a>
 * Added `TryDetachBuffer` method to `BufferWriterSlim<T>` type that allows to flow buffer in async scenarios
 * Added `TryGetWrittenContent` method to `SparseBufferWriter<T>` that allows to obtain the written buffer if it is represented by contiguous memory block
+* Added `OptionalConverterFactory` class that allows to use `Optional<T>` data type in JSON serialization.
+This type allows to hide data from JSON if the property of field has undefined value.
+Useful for designing DTOs for REST API with partial resource updates via PATCH method.
+Available only when target is .NET 5.
 * Updated dependencies

 <a href="https://www.nuget.org/packages/dotnext.metaprogramming/3.2.0">DotNext.Metaprogramming 3.2.0</a>